Suda2151/cmustudent-portfolio/dataviz3.md

 ## Step4 : Test the solution<br><br>

-I also did memo on the above notebook.
+I also did a memo on the above notebook.
 The following is review's comment.<br>

 ### person1<br>
 Q1: Can you tell me what you think this is?<br>